TheNebulo/CodeLib/readme.md

 - `json_config.py` - A config loader using a specific JSON config convention of mine.
 - `phone_number_formatting.py` - Name speaks for itself, checks formatting of phone number strings.
 - `regex.py` - A collection of useful regex check functions.
+- `renderer.py` - A test script for rendering a window using raw Win32 API calls.

 ### Python (Flask)